Successful investment strategy doesn’t simply mean buying and operating property.

 landlords are all regulated.
 In Japan, all the agents who actually arrange the real estate transactions

-(including rental contract)
+(including rental contract) must be licensed.

 Engaging in the marketing activity to lure the investors without holding a license is against the